 Dr. Kissinger: I told the Prime Minister that you have a more direct, maybe a more heroic mode of action than we do.
 We have to use sometimes more complicated methods because of our domestic situation.
 (Chairman Mao queries about the translation and Miss Tang repeats "mode of action.")
 But on our fundamental objectives we will act very decisively and without regard to public opinion.
-So if a real danger develops or hegemonial intentions become active, we will certainly develops or hegemonial intentions become active, and as the President said to the resist them wherever they appear.
+So if a real danger develops or hegemonial intentions become active, we will certainly resist them wherever they appear.
 And as the President said to the Chairman, in our own interests, not as a kindness to anyone else.